mantisbt-plugins/Calendar/README.md

 Donate
 --------------
-All work on this plugin consists of many hours of coding during our free time, to provide you with a TelegramBot that is easy to use.
+All work on this plugin consists of many hours of coding during our free time, to provide you with a Calendar that is easy to use.
 If you enjoy using this plugin and would like to say thank you, donations are a great way to show your support.